Seeking qualified applicants for a fully funded four-year PhD position to start in September 2018 on:

 How to Apply:

-Prospective candidates should send a detailed CV, a covering letter outlining their educational background, research interests and motivations, transcript of your marks if available, and the names and contact details of two academic referees to Professor Cormac McGuinness Cormac.McGuinness@tcd.ie with subject heading "Provosts project TCD" as sson as possible, as still considering applications until the end of May 2018.
+Prospective candidates should send a detailed CV, a covering letter outlining their educational background, research interests and motivations, transcript of your marks if available, and the names and contact details of two academic referees to Professor Cormac McGuinness Cormac.McGuinness@tcd.ie with subject heading "Provosts project TCD" as soon as possible, as still considering applications, but the position will be filled in June 2018.

 This project is in collaboration with A. A. Cafolla (Physics, DCU); M. O. Senge (Chemistry, TCD); S. Sanvito (Physics, TCD); A. P. Preobrajenski (MAXIV/ Lund, Sweden); A. Sweetman (Leeds, UK); and D. R. T. Zahn (Chemnitz, Germany)